Welcome to the Greater DuPage Wild Ones

 - Read the NATIONAL Journal online magazine

-- Enjoy the friendship of 180 local native plant gardeners at picnics or potluck dinners
+- Enjoy advice and friendship of 120+ fellow gardeners at picnics or potluck dinners

 - Benefit wildlife and the environment

-Your $37 membership is also tax-deductible.
+Join Greater DuPage Wild Ones Your membership proves its value and is tax-deductible (501 c3).
 We meet throughout the county, and nearby areas.
 Please Join us!!
-Join DuPage Wild Ones

 WORTH YOUR TIME

-An excellent new online resource is the Hebert Small-Scale Rain Garden Guide.
+Rain Gardens: An excellent online resource is the Hebert Small-Scale Rain Garden Guide.
 It is free and specifies native plants, see pp. 48-49.
 You may have met Kevin Hebert at one of our workshops.

-Yard Burns on YouTube: Ted Lowe’s Ted Lowe’s 2014 Yard Burn
+Member Yard Burn on YouTube: Ted Lowe’s Ted Lowe’s 2014 Yard Burn